Handbook

 Drills

 State law requires schools to have 11 emergency drills each school year, including fire drills, lockdown drills, and tornado drills.
 School staff train students on procedures required to observe each drill.
 During drills, staff will act immediately to assist students, visitors, and volunteers in evacuation to a safe location.
+During emergency procedures or evacuation, students, visitors, and volunteers are required to:

-● Follow all emergency directions given by school officials.
+- Follow all emergency directions given by school officials.

-● Report to designated area for attendance and further instruction.
+- Report to designated area for attendance and further instruction.

-● Report any suspicious activity/behavior, concern or information immediately to school officials.
+- Report any suspicious activity/behavior, concern or information immediately to school officials.

 Visitor Check-In

 All visitors, volunteers, and parents visiting any Eden Prairie school must enter through the main door and follow the procedures at the Welcome Desk.
 These procedures include providing a driver’s license for a security check and receiving a printed name tag.
 Please check out before exiting the building.
 It is the responsibility of all adults in the school to explain the check-in procedures and to direct any visitors to the front office to complete this procedure.
 In addition, it is not permissible for any adult or child to open other entry doors to allow a visitor to enter a school building.
-No student "shadowing" is permitted.
+No student "shadowing" is permitted unless approved through administration.

 Transportation

 The Eden Prairie School District is pleased to offer safe, dependable, cost-effective transportation.
-In accordance with state law, a bus is available to any student living further than two miles from their school and to any special education student regardless of where they live if it is part of their individual education plan.
+In accordance with state law, a bus is available to any student living further than two miles from their school and to any students receiving special education services regardless of where they live if it is part of their individual education plan.
 For all students who live within two miles of school, bus transportation is available for a fee.

 - Activity Buses for CMS